hisham-CSS/unity-runtimedebugui/README.md

 - Verify `ConfigureTabs()` is calling `AddTab()` for each tab
 - Check that getter/setter functions are not null
 - Ensure control names are unique within each tab
-- Add the `using DebugUI;` namespace to your script
+- Add the `using RuntimeDebugUI;` namespace to your script

 **"Settings not saving"**
 - Verify `enableSerialization = true`